RiaStevens/Portfolio-Analysis/README.md

 ## Sample Output
 Four different items which may be considered output are produced by the program.

+### Sample Tabulate Output
 The first is a tabulate table of the updated data which is printed to the console.
-### Sample Tabulate Output
 ![Sample Tabulate Output](https://github.com/RiaStevens/Portfolio-Analysis/blob/master/images/tabulate-output.jpg
 )

+### Sample ExceL Output
 The second is an updated Excel spreadsheet saved to the working directory.
-### Sample Excel Output
 ![Sample Excel Output](https://github.com/RiaStevens/Portfolio-Analysis/blob/master/images/excel-output.jpg
 )